jachana/bluetext/.context/polytope/general/instructions.md

 Don't needlessly add template params.
 The default params on the module should be sufficient for most use cases.

+## Adding modules
+Whenever adding a module to the polytope.yml file, first check if there is a component-template for this type of module.
+If the component-tem

 ## Give modules sensible parameters
 Try to provide default values for all parameters in the modules you write.
 Prefer parameters to 'hard-coding' values in the module, especially if they're repeated or can be expected to change.